allenjoey/k3s-ansible-install/README.md

 ## Additional Notes
 - Ensure you have proper permissions and SSH access to all nodes
-- Adjust the playbook as needed for your specific environment (e.g., use different users, specify custom paths, etc.)
+- Adjust the role as needed for your specific environment (e.g., use different users, specify custom paths, etc.)
-- Test the playbook on a non-production environment before applying it to your production servers
+- Test the role on a non-production environment before applying it to your production servers
 - This setup will install K3s on the specified servers and agents, forming a K3s cluster managed by Ansible
 - Added a Jenkins file (You might need to run see below from your Ansible/Jenkins server)
 ```